 2. In the provocative, allegorical title to this week's reading, what is 'Bambi' and what is 'Godzilla'?

 3. In B.(R.) v.
 Children's Aid Society of Metro.
-Toronto , upon what assumptions did the SCC defend parental rights as a 'principle of fundamental justice' protected by s.
+Toronto , upon what assumptions did the SCC use to defend parental rights as a 'principle of fundamental justice' protected by s.
 7 of the Charter? (see Sykes, pg.
 135-136).

 4. What is the key phrase used in s.43 of the Criminal Code, and what problems has it caused in the application of the statute to determine if striking a child was exempt from criminal prosecution?